solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 ```

-### Setting up the Solo-Kit and Gloo Repositories
+### Setting up the Solo-Kit and Gloo Edge Repositories

-Next, we'll clone the Gloo and Solo-Kit source code.
-Solo-Kit is required for code generation in Gloo.
+Next, we'll clone the Gloo Edge and Solo-Kit source code.
+Solo-Kit is required for code generation in Gloo Edge.

 {{% notice info %}}
-Currently, Gloo plugins must live inside the [Gloo repository](https://github.com/solo-io/gloo) itself.
+Currently, Gloo Edge plugins must live inside the [Gloo Edge repository](https://github.com/solo-io/gloo) itself.
 {{% /notice %}}

 Ensure you've installed `go` and have a your `$GOPATH` set.
 If unset, it will default to `${HOME}/go`.
-The Gloo repo
+The Gloo Edge repo
 should live in `${GOPATH}/src/github.com/solo-io/gloo`.

 To clone your fork of the repository: